ayeinls/python/README.md

 # python
-Hey, here are some python files I maded
+Hey, here are some python files I made